-These Regulations enter into force with effect from 1 September 2019.
+These Regulations enter into force with effect from 1 September 2020.

-Appendix I: Dual degree programme UGM - UT in Mathematics
+Appendix A: Dual degree programme UGM - UT in Mathematics

 This dual degree programme starts every September and is embedded in the Master of Science Applied Mathematics (UT) and the Master of Science in Mathematics (UGM).
-The dual degree programme follows to so-called 1 + 1 scheme, i.e., a student studies the first year at UT and the second year at UGM.
+The dual degree programme follows to so-called 1 + 1 scheme, i.e., a student studies the first year at UT and the second year at UGM, or the other way around.
 The study load is equally distributed (50:50) between UGM and UT.
 It is set up so that it complies with the final qualifications of both programmes and respects the respective requirements in terms of compulsory courses.